Data assimilation via model reference adaptation for linear and nonlinear dynamical systems

 \begin{remark} We remark that although originally, the model $f$ in \eqref{model} was in general nonlinear in $u$, the MRAS \eqref{mras} exchanges $f(q,u)$ with $f(q,z)$.
 Thus, the nonlinearity now acts on the data $z$, rather than on the state $u$.
 As $\cC(\|q\|_H)(u-\uobs)$ is (affine) linear in $u$, the MRAS \eqref{mras} is significantly easier to solve for $u$ in practice.
 This highlights the benefits of the MRAS when handling equations that are nonlinear in the state, which are common in practice, e.g.~reaction-diffusion PDEs.

 On the other hand, the parameter dependence of the MRAS remains nonlinear if the original $f$ is nonlinear in $q$.
 Handling equations that are nonlinear with respect to the parameter can be highly challenging, and is notably less explored than for linear parameter laws.
-This capacity represents a significant novelty of our MRAS compared to existing methods of parameter identification. \end{remark}
+This capacity represents the novelty of our MRAS compared to existing methods of online parameter identification. \end{remark}